SyrianSpock/syrianspock.github.io/_posts/2015-08-03-xenomai-installation-on-a-beaglebone-black.md

 ---
 layout: post
 title: Xenomai installation on a Beaglebone black
-categories: [Linux]
+categories: Embedded Linux
-tags: [xenomai, installation, beaglebone, beaglebone black, debian]
+tags: xenomai, beaglebone, debian, ubuntu
-fullview: true
 ---

 **[Xenomai](http://xenomai.org/)** is a useful tool for running real-time tasks on an embedded Linux platform such as the Beaglebone black.